irisnet/irisnet/WHITEPAPER.md

   who deploy iServices and a default payment service token is called `iGas`.

-The IRIS network is intended to support all whitelisted fee tokens from the Cosmos network, plus the IRIS token and the iGas token.
+The IRIS network is intended to support all whitelisted fee tokens from the Cosmos network, e.g [Photon](https://blog.cosmos.network/cosmos-fee-token-introducing-the-photon-8a62b2f51aa) plus the IRIS token and the iGas token.
 The benefit of separating the fee token from staking token is explained in [\[16\]][16].

 Supporting a variety of whitelisted fee tokens is a feature that we plan to adopt from Cosmos.
 It can provide an enhanced experience for network participants.
 In Cosmos, for `network fee token`, each validator has a config file defines his personal weighting of how much they value each fee